mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Add in the list of proposals determines the leaf index `index` where the new member will be added.
 For the first Add in the Commit, `index` is the leftmost empty leaf in the tree, for the second Add, the next empty leaf to the right, etc.

+* Validate the KeyPackage:

+    * Verify that the signature on the KeyPackage is valid using the public key in the KeyPackage's credential

+    * Verify that the following fields in the KeyPackage are unique among the members of the group (including any other members added in the same Commit):

+        * `(credential.identity, endpoint_id)` tuple
+        * `credential.signature_key`
+        * `hpke_init_key`

+    * Verify that the KeyPackage is compatible with the group's parameters.
+The ciphersuite and protocol version of the KeyPackage must match those in use in the group.
+If the GroupContext has a `required_capabilities` extension, then the required extensions and proposals MUST be listed in the KeyPackage's `capabilities` extension.

 * If necessary, extend the tree to the right until it has at least index + 1 leaves